brickviking/minecrafty/README.md

   * MultiMC
   * FeedTheBeast
   * Craftland
+  * Technic
   * Minecraft Version Changer (TunkDesign)
-* Download available versions of the minecraft client and server
+* Download available release and snapshot versions of the minecraft client and server
 * Execute any installed minecraft launcher, even the default one
   * Allocate memory
   * Change screen brightness/gamma